joeyipara02/Azure-AD-Project/README.md

 The Domain Controller is a vital server that manages security and access in a network.
 It holds Active Directory, which keeps track of users, computers, and permissions.
 The Domain Controller authenticates users, allowing or denying access to network resources based on predefined rules.
 It acts as the control center, ensuring a secure and organized network environment.

+# Environments and Technologies Used

+* Microsoft Azure
+* Microsoft Remote Desktop to remote into the Vm's.

 [Click Here](https://azure.microsoft.com/en-us/free/)